-The third chapter describes the steps to configure the CE in order to offer VoIP services to end users.
+The fourth chapter describes the steps to configure the sip:provider CE in order to offer VoIP services to end users.

-The fourth chapter shows the different customer self-care interfaces and describes how to configure them.
+The fifth chapter shows the different customer self-care interfaces and describes how to configure them.

-The fifth chapter describes the billing interface, so you can rate calls and export call detail records.
+The sixth chapter describes the billing interface, so you can rate calls and export call detail records.

-The sixth chapter describes in detail the steps necessary if you want to start modifying local configuration files to adapt and extend the system.
+The seventh chapter describes in detail the steps necessary if you want to start modifying local configuration files to adapt and extend the system.

-The seventh chapter guides through the provisioning interface (SOAP and XMLRCP) system.
+The eight chapter guides through the provisioning interface (SOAP and XMLRCP) system, so you can integrate it into your own or third-party provisioning and billing systems.